s-espinosa/dotfiles/README.md

 1. `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
 1. Open vim and run `:PluginInstall`

-Think that should be it?
+I think that should be it?
 Pull Requests accepted?
 Maybe?
 Kind of?
 Yes to fix things.
 Probably not to make changes.
 Fork and make your own.